magento/devdocs/guides/v2.2/rest/tutorials/configurable-product/create-configurable-product.md

   ![Product page with configurable product]({{ page.baseurl }}/rest/images/products-page.png)

-* On the Luma store front page, search for `Champ`.
+* On the Luma storefront page, search for `Champ`.
 No results are returned.